yusufyi/react-api-test/README.md

 ## Overview

-To complete this assessment, you will need to write a simple React web app, and provide us the source files to be built.

-The purpose of this assessment is to assess your skills and approach to composing a simple web app given an API feed.
+The purpose of this test is to assess your skills and approach to composing a simple React web app given an API feed.
 We will also assess the generated HTML, CSS, and JS output.

-This assessment is expected to take about 1-2 hours.
+This test is expected to take about 1-2 hours.

----

 ## How to use

-Download or clone this [repo](https://github.com/wearedauntless)
+Download or clone this [repo](https://github.com/WeAreDauntless/react-api-test)

 Install it and run: